 - 1. Guatemala is the third largest exporting country of bananas in the world, and the largest exporter of bananas to the United States.
 Within Guatemala, bananas, coffee, and garments are the country's three largest exports.
 Of these, banana exports are now the country's most important export. - 2.
 Guatemala achieved this growth in banana exports by greatly expanding production through national producers on Guatemala's southern coast, where wages are lower, conditions of work more precarious, and unions are non-existent.
 While banana production was once concentrated in the unionized northern region, today 85 percent of employment is in the non-union southern region. - 3.
 This report finds that non-unionized workers earn less than half the hourly pay of unionized workers and work 12 hours per week more.
 Conditions of labor are also more precarious for workers working for nationally-owned enterprises relative to enterprises directly owned by banana multi-national corporations (MNCs). - 4.
 Non-union workers are 81 percent more likely to face verbal abuse than union workers.
-One of the most notable findings of this report is that 58 percent of women in non-union banana packing plants face sexual harassment at work compared to eight percent of women at unionized packing plants. - 5.
+One of the most notable findings of this report is that 58 percent of women in non-union banana packing plants face sexual harassment and other forms of gender-based violence at work compared to eight percent of women at union-ized packing plants.
+Hence, there is considerable evidence for violence and harassment at work, including substantial gender-based violence. - 5.
 All of the above labor rights violations take place at enterprises that are inspected by private certification programs, including Global G.A.P. and Rain Forest Alliance.
 At 25.5 percent of unionized workplaces and 85.9 percent of non-union workplaces, management tells workers what to say to the certification inspectors before the inspectors arrive. - 6.
 In the context of Covid-19, since bananas are a food, banana production is considered an essential service, and all workplaces union and non-union are operating.
 All workers also report physical distancing inside the packing plants, access to protective masks (which they need to wash), and hand sanitizer. - 7.
 At unionized workplaces, to avoid Covid-19, unions demanded special transportation to achieve physical distancing while traveling to work.
 And the Sitrabi union negotiated the shift distribution of workers in packing plants in order to respect physical distancing protocols while also ensuring no workers lost hours of work.
 Workers at non-union workplaces have received no special transportation assistance and report no physical distancing while traveling to work.
 Union representatives also received additional training on proper hygiene to avoid the virus.
 Non-unionized workers have not received any such training.